 It is also unclear whether Conor Burns was briefed on the situation in the country prior to his visit.

-Barry Lowen, the U.K’s ambassador to Algeria happens to be a close friend of Boris Johnson, he is the subject of an upcoming Algiers Herald investigation, in which we will examine how the envoy obstructed the course of justice, in a case that opposes a former employee to the Embassy of Algeria in the U.K, an offence that carries a heavy custodial sentence.
+Barry Lowen, the U.K’s ambassador to Algeria happens to be a close friend of Boris Johnson, he is the subject of an upcoming Algiers Herald investigation, in which we will examine how the envoy might have obstructed the course of justice, in a case that opposes a former employee to the Embassy of Algeria in the U.K, an offence that carries a heavy custodial sentence.
 The embassy itself will be the subject of a separate report, in relation to acts of immigration and education fraud carried out by its management.

 This last stunt by Boris Johnson only demonstrates the extent to which the tory government is panicking, particularly in a context of Brexit negotiations in complete shambles.
 It demonstrates how low Boris Johnson is willing to take Britain, for the benefit of his billionaire cronies.
 What Boris Johnson doesn’t seem to comprehend is that the pro-democracy demonstrators in Algeria are just about warming up.